 I: By the time I was a senior in high school I was helping him for most of the projects he was involved in, but he didn’t play that many shows though so it wasn’t too bad.
 All I thought about was playing guitar, I even took my guitar to a school field trip so I could practice and prepare for the next lesson.
 My life revolved around my once-a-week lesson with Takayanagi.
 I was also trying to learn about music as much as I could, so I was listening to all kinds of music.

-- You were starting to expand your musical horizon.
+You were starting to expand your musical horizons.

 I: Right, so I was able to listen to him talk about music without any problem.
 I thought Adorno’s writings are really interesting, I especially enjoyed reading his writings that dealt with musical and cultural issues.
 I found a bit of Takayanagi-ism in Adorno’s writing when he talked about the relationships between music, society, and people.
 I think the issue of the reification of music can still be relevant today, even though the music industry and other cultural industries are omnipresent and our societies are much more complex.
 I was interested in the whole Frankfurt School - which Adorno was part of - though people criticized them as being a bit formulaic.
 It’s so hard to be independent now, it feels like every conceivable type of music is kneaded into one big mound and interconnected.
 Your individual character and intention are almost invisible among other records in record stores, they are all numbers inside their database anyway… I think I went way off topic, sorry about that.

 So to get back to ad-libbing in jazz, I never copied what Takayanagi was doing.
 He told his students to copy great ad-libbed passages by great performers and analyze them afterward.
 I think Takayanagi himself studied that way.
 He told us to listen to someone else’s work if we had time to listen to his music.